billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 Edit directly in the table cell by specifying a channel list, just as you do for saved channels.
 E.g. 0:3,7.

-Each Onebox can record from up to 12 16-bit analog channels.
+Each OneBox can record from up to 12 16-bit analog channels.

 You must record at least one channel.
 If desired, the XA box can be blank (specfying **NO** analog channels) provided you also check the XD box to